Second day of abortion rights protests focus on the future: ‘We must turn our anger into action’

 A day after the Supreme Court’s landmark decision, demonstrators gathered in the Loop Saturday with a renewed determination to “help any way we can.”

 About 200 people gathered in Federal Plaza Saturday afternoon for a second day of protests over the Supreme Court’s Dobbs v.
-Jackson decision, which set the stage for abortion to be banned across much of the country.
+Jackson decision, which set the stage for abortion to be banned in many states.

 Dina Ninfo, a lawyer and member of the activist group Chicago for Abortion Rights, which organized the second day of demonstrations, called the decision “extremely dangerous.”

-Several speakers took the stage during the gathering, including Illinois Lieutenant Governor Juliana Stratton.
+Several speakers took the stage during the gathering, including Illinois Lt.
+Gov. Juliana Stratton.

 “Yes, I’m angry that a far-right, extremist Supreme Court can turn back the clock on women’s rights, relegating us to second-class citizens,” Stratton said to the crowd.
 “But today, and every day going forward, we must turn our pain into purpose.
 We must turn our anger into action, because abortion is healthcare.”